New Jersey's Leading Experts in Knee Conditions & Procedures

 • Activity modification.
 Slowing down or stopping activities that caused the injury or cause symptom flare-ups.

 Complete ACL tears usually require surgical intervention.
-During an ACL repair, our specialists removes the torn ACL and replaces with hamstring tendons or a cadaver ligament.
+During an ACL repair, our specialists remove the torn ACL and replace with hamstring tendons or a cadaver ligament.
 Physical therapy after surgery is an important part of recovery.
 Strength and flexibility are regained during one-on-one appointments with our approved physical therapist.
 To schedule your appointment with one of our specialists, call our practice or visit our contact page.